-A subpoena is a formal demand for someone to testify in court.
-A Los Angeles County prosecutor or criminal defense attorney may issue a subpoena to someone for testimony or for them to bring documents or other evidence to court.
+A subpoena is a formal summons to appear in court and testify.
+A Los Angeles County prosecutor or a criminal defense attorney may issue a subpoena to someone to testify or to bring documents or other evidence to court.
 After you have been charged with a crime, you have the right to defend yourself.

 There might be witnesses who could provide useful testimony or have documentation that would support your case.
 Often, a witness may not want to get involved and refuse to cooperate and provide useful testimony or documents on your behalf.